Why We Created A Youth Travel Media Internship Program and How You Can Support.

 The Content Queens Social Media Program.

-We've partnered with The Content Queens, a San Antonio-based non-profit, to launch the Youth Travel Media Internship Program—a direct solution to the barriers of funding, access, and awareness.
+We've partnered with The Lemonade Circle, a San Antonio-based non-profit, to launch the Youth Travel Media Internship Program—a direct solution to the barriers of funding, access, and awareness.

-Through this program, graduates of The Content Queens' Social Media training work with Culture Travels on real-world projects like:
+Through this program, graduates of The Lemonade Circle’s Social Media training work with Culture Travels on real-world projects like:

 Interviewing a descendent of Harriet Tubman in Auburn in front of Harriet’s church home.